eclipse-che/che-theia/CONTRIBUTING.md

 $ chectl workspace:start -f devfiles/che-theia-all.devfile.yaml
 ```

-## Devfile for contributing to Theia or Che-Theia extensions or Che-plugins
+## Contribute to Theia or Che-Theia extensions or built-in Che-Theia plugins
 > Note that this devfile is going to evolve very soon and be splitted into multiple devfiles.

 The devfile: [<this.repo>/devfiles/che-theia-all.devfile.yaml](./devfiles/che-theia-all.devfile.yaml)